adisandro/MMINT/examples/SOSYM22/edu.toronto.cs.se.mmint.examples.sosym22/SOSYM22/README.md

     8. Select `Absence > $X is not reached after $A and until $B` as the third sub-property, select `State BolusRequest` for variable `$X`, `State Alrm_EmptyReservoir` for variable `$A`, `State Infusion_NormalOperation` for variable `$B`.
     9. The decomposition succeeds and the GSN justification node `J1.C2` points to the results.
 6. LACU case study (Sec.
 6.3):
-    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/property_decomposition.gsn`.
+    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/FormalStrategies/property_decomposition.gsn`.
-    2. Click on the claim named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Add supported-by link`, click on the claim named `C3`, click on the strategy named `S1.G1` to connect them.
+    2. Click on the claim named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Create Supported-by Link`, click on the claim named `C3`, click on the strategy named `S1.G1` to connect them.
     3. Right-click on any of the imported nodes, select `MMINT > Instantiate Template`.
     2. Copy and paste the contents of file `/SOSYM22/model/lacu_properties/parent.property` as the property to be decomposed, insert `The subcontracts induce a correct decomposition of the LACU contract` as description.
     3. Insert `3` as the number of sub-properties.